-Every Websense Web Security deployment must include a single policy source.
-This is an appliance or other server that hosts 2 components: Websense Policy Broker and Websense Policy Database.
+Every Web solution deployment must include a single policy source.
+This is an appliance or other server that hosts 2 components, Websense Policy Broker and Websense Policy Database, in addition to other Web solution components.
 All other Websense appliances or other servers point to this machine and receive regular updates from it.
 This appliance (or other server) is called the policy source.

-- When a Websense Web Security Gateway only appliance is configured as a policy source, all available Websense Web Security components run on that appliance, including.
+- When an appliance for a Web solution or Web and Email solution is configured as a policy source, all available Web solution components run on that appliance, including some or all of the following:

 - Policy Database

 - Policy Broker

 - Policy Server

 - Filtering Service

 - User Service

 - Usage Monitor

 - Control Service

-- Directory Agent
+- Directory Agent (Web Security)

 - TRITON Web Security (optional)

 - Investigative Reports Scheduler

 - Manager Web Server

 - Reporting Web Server

 - Reports Information Service

 - Central Access

 - Unified Security Center

 - Settings Database

-- Websense Content Gateway module

-- Network Agent module (optional)
+- Websense Content Gateway (Web Security Gateway) - Network Agent (optional for Web Security Gateway)